IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	One important methodological news.
 As you all know, we had a hard time explaining why some confidence intervals of the correlation ( that we've computed after extracting model outputs ) didn't line up in the statistical significance decision with the pvalues of the covariances that came directly from the model outputs.
 We suspected scripting errors, but couldn't find verification.
 As it turns out, there are theoretically valid reasons why they wouldn't line up.
 If you are interested in details, please follow [issue #75](https://github.com/IALSA/IALSA-2015-Portland/issues/75).
 In short, now we'll try to estimate correlations and CIs directly in MPlus.
 This will impact how you run your models in Mplus.
 But more about this later, in the technical instructions.

 4.  **New Focus: Analytics**
-	Another important development occured in the area of workflow organization.
+	Another important development occurred in the area of workflow organization.
 So far our focus has been on estimating, uploading, and processing models.
 We were building the infrastructure, so the primary goal was to just make it work.
 It is worth recognizing that we did it!!
 It's not perfect, not at all, but works well enough to start shifting out focus to actually doing something with the wealth of information we have at our disposal.
 Model submission will continue, of course, but it will be much easier now.
 It will be more targeted and  more structured, motivated by a more precise set of questions.
-Our challange now is to **discuss how certain groups of these models can help us understand particular aspects of human aging**.
+Our challenge now is to **discuss how certain groups of these models can help us understand particular aspects of human aging**.
 Practically, this will mean fine-tuning our efforts to cater to the needs of the specific [project](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/README.md), so that we all can get published.
 Let's keep our eyes on the deliverables.

 5.  **New Focus: Physical-Physical**
 	This project will consist of models pairing only physical measures.
 Hence a slight shift of focus for the next few months, that Andrea Piccinin announced in the previous email: